Lewis River Falls | Trail Route, Hiking Tips + Best Time to Visit!

 If you’re from further away, or just looking to take a camping trip, there is a campsite near the falls.
 This campsite is open from May to late September.
 There are 43 sites for tents and campers up to 60 ft.
 There are no hookups available.
 Campsites range from $15- 35 depending on the site and cars are an additional $5.
 Reservations are required but if you don’t make one you might still be able to grab a site on a first-come, first-serve basis.
 To make reservations or for more info and the campsite, you can visit the website here.

 Thanks for reading, I hope you enjoy the hike!
-I want to know your thoughts!
-Comment below if you’ve been on this hike and let me know what your experience was + any tips that you might have.
+Have you hiked to Lewis River Falls?
+Comment below and let me know what your experience was and if you have any other tips that I didn’t mention!

 Follow: